serverless/serverless/README.md

 #### Site
 Your website/client-side application.
 These assets can be uploaded and served from S3 for super fast response times.

-## Roadmap
-* Incorporate the AWS API Gateway Swagger Import Tool
-* Write the swagger.json for the current API functions
-* Add Swagger import commands to the CLI
-* Add on to the `site` to use the API Routes, after they are deployed
-* Write a JAWS CLI command to build and deploy site assets
-* Write more API examples

 ## Starring